 Within MESMER all potential energy surface (PES) features of the reaction are located with respect to each other on the basis of their zero-point energy (ZPE).
 Figure 3 shows a schematic of a PES, with a number of measures.
 The values stored by MESMER are ∆H0 Rxn, the ZPE difference between species and ∆H0Th, the ZPE reaction threshold.
 The other terms shown in Figure 3 refer to values at 298 K. A PES feature is a stationary point on the PES and is either a minimum (or well), a saddle point (transition state) or an association/dissociation limit.
 The ZPE of each feature is stored in the property me:ZPE.
 It is important to emphasize that the relative locations are defined in terms of the ZPE of each species involved in the reaction system.
 Thus for an isomerisation reaction, the difference of the me:ZPE values of the two isomers, corresponds to the enthalpy of reaction at 0 K.

 Because MESMER is based on ZPE values, care must be taken when using data obtained from ab initio methods, that is classical potentials (see ∆Hcl Rxn in Figure 3) must be adjusted for ZPE.
 As an alternative to doing this manually, MESMER will do it automatically if me:ZPE is given an attribute zeroPointVibEnergyAdded="false".
-Also, any corrections to vibrational frequencies (e.g. application of scaling factors to correct for electron correlation effects etc.) used in these adjustments must be applied to frequencies supplied to MESMER, either directly or via the property me:frequenciesScaleFactor. <property dictRef="me:ZPE">
+Also, any corrections to vibrational frequencies (e.g. application of scaling factors to correct for electron correlation effects etc.) used in these adjustments must be applied to frequencies supplied to MESMER, either directly or via the property me:frequenciesScaleFactor.
+Otherwise it is set by the first molecule in the list, as follows.
+MESMER looks for a <property> with a dictRef=“me:ZPE” or dictRef=“me:Hf0” or dictRef=“me:Hf298” and will use the first of these found.
+The last two provide the energy as a Heat of Formation at 0K or at 298K and set the energy convention to thermodynamic.
+The meaning of a property with dictRef=“me:ZPE” depends on its convention attribute, which can be computational or thermodynamic.

+<property dictRef="me:ZPE">

 <scalar units="Hartree" convention="computational">-37.791070</scalar>